spencer-tb/hive/docs/commandline.md

 ### Simulation Options

 `--sim.limit <pattern>`: Specifies a regular expression to selectively enable suites and test cases.
 This is interpreted by simulators.
-It sets the `HIVE_TEST_PATTERN` environment variable.
+It sets the `HIVE_TEST_INCLUDE` environment variable.

 The test pattern expression is usually interpreted as an unanchored match, i.e. an empty